-Emigrating to Australia with my parents at the age of two, growing up was still a very Filipino affair – we ate rice with every meal, spoke Tagalog all the time, while family vacations were extensive trips back to the provinces of the Philippines to reminisce of the simple life back “home.”
+Emigrating to Australia with my parents at the age of two, growing up was still a very Filipino affair – we ate rice with every meal, and spoke Tagalog all the time, while family vacations were extensive trips back to the provinces of the Philippines to reminisce of the simple life back “home.”

-Today, I’ve been to 24 countries, speak Japanese, Russian, Spanish and Old Icelandic, savored blood sausage in Estonia, tried salty yak tea in Mongolia and Portuguese tarts in Macau.
+Today, I’ve been to 24 countries, speak Japanese, Russian, Spanish and Old Icelandic, savored blood sausage in Estonia, tried salty yak tea in Mongolia, and Portuguese tarts in Macau.
 I believe that both food and festivals are the heart of any country, so a few years ago I decided to try and go to a festival with every holiday.
-So far I’ve been to the snow festival (Japan), Naadam (Mongolia), Il Palio (Siena), La Tomatina (Spain), Burning Man (USA) and Junkanoo (Bahamas).
+So far I’ve been to the snow festival (Japan), Naadam (Mongolia), Il Palio (Siena), La Tomatina (Spain), Burning Man (USA), and Junkanoo (Bahamas).

 For the last eleven years, San Francisco has been home, where my day job is at a public relations agency working for a range of technology companies.